Snodgrassking Advocates Special Needs Dentistry by Celebrating Autism Awareness Month

 Special needs dentistry caters to a different segment of patients who are disabled.
 The patients comprised of “special needs” are patients with physical or mental issues such as autism, down syndrome, cerebral palsy, seizures, spinal cord injury, muscular dystrophy, visual and hearing disabilities, and depression.
 Other patients with special needs include children with dental phobias and patients that require dental procedures immediately and all at once in an emergency situation.

 People with special needs require delicate care, more than regular patients.
-It can be challenging providing them oral care.
+It can be challenging to provide them with proper oral care.
 This is why they need the help of special care dentists.
 Special care dentists are trained extensively in handling people with developmental disabilities and those who need special requirements.
 Even their assistants and office staff undergo training to be able to address the patient’s needs effectively.

 Dentists who specialize in children’s dentistry are certified by the American Academy of Pediatric Dentistry (AAPD) to also provide special needs dentistry.
 They offer a number of dental procedures to patients including teeth examinations, cleanings, fillings, and extractions.
 They also advise the children on how to do proper oral care.